ak-asu/ProjectIAM/demo/DEPLOYMENT.md

 This script will:
 1. Stop and remove all Docker containers
 2. Stop the Hardhat node
-3. Stop the schema HTTP server
+3. Clean up log and PID files

 ### 4. Expose Backend to Public Network